Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 The `documentation.hbs` template is important for injecting the documentation in a markdown file with correct yaml frontmatter (the text between --- and ---) for this page:

+`grunt-to-markdown` acutally uses the [DMD library](https://github.com/75lb/dmd) to transform JSdoc output to markdown.
+If you wanted to customize the input to the `documentation.hbs` template your starting point would be [here](https://github.com/75lb/dmd/tree/master/partials).
+E.g. if you wanted to inject the documentation with a table of content you would replace {% raw %} {{> documentation}} {% endraw %} with  {% raw %} {{> main}} {% endraw %} in above example.
+You could also override partials by adding them to the  `tests/jsdoc2md/handlebars/partials/` directory as configured in the Gruntfiles.js as shown above.

 # JSdoc
 JSdoc is used to parse the JavaScript source files for comments.
 This could be done manually before committing by running the grunt task `jsdoc2md`.
 By the name of the task you can see that the plugin grunt-jsdoc-to-markdown is used to get the documentation in markdown.